ddoodev/discordoo/README.md

 * **Waifoo** — a framework for creating discord bots based on Discordoo (commands, other features).
 * **Kawaioo** — a library / nestjs microservice that will allow you to interact with the Discordoo ShardingManager over TCP and UDP, to create your own scalable Rest API for the bot.
 * **Voice support** — at this moment, the library does not support voice.
-* **Microservices** — injection of microservices into the Client that can communicate with each other.
+* **Microservices** — injection of microservices into the DiscordApplication that can communicate with each other.

 ## Release milestone
 A complete description of everything that must be in Discordoo to be released